 Today, I’m taking a break from writing about the world of politics and sports and turning my attention to my first love — spending hours browsing through small bookstores and bonding with my autistic son, Malcolm.

-In recognition of Independent Bookstore Day — held each year on April 27 — I salute all the small dealers (at least those which haven’t yet been crushed by the big-box retailers) who provide my son Malcolm and me with a venue in which we can share time together and indulge in our love of books.
+I salute all the small dealers (at least those which haven’t yet been crushed by the big-box retailers) who provide my son Malcolm and me with a venue in which we can share time together and indulge in our love of books.

 Like many other people on what’s now called the autism spectrum, Malcolm has one extraordinary talent.
 Some people with autism can perform absurdly complicated mathematical equations, others have a perpetual calendar in their head and many can identify the tiniest details that often escape our attention.